Speed, dilation, and density are governed by the neuroendocrine system.

 Melatonin is the chemical signal for darkness and density; DMT is the chemical signal for daylight and speed.

-When the pineal gland registers itself as alkaline—implying the rest of the body has achieved sufficient speed (acidity)—it will want to induce sleep, during which it can increase density.
-It produces melatonin, the chemical signal for darkness.
+When the pineal gland registers itself as alkaline—implying the rest of the body has achieved sufficient speed (acidity)—it will induce sleep, during which it can increase density.
+It produces melatonin.
 Among other functions, melatonin can act upon the parathyroids, which regulate calcium release, and help us to modulate our density (osteoblastogenesis).

-But if the pineal gland is hypoactive, it will misperceive itself as alkaline, and perpetually produce melatonin.
+But if the pineal gland is hypoactive, it will misperceive itself as alkaline, and overproduce melatonin.
 Chronic Fatigue Syndrome?

-When the pineal gland registers itself as acidic—implying the rest of the body has achieved sufficient density (alkalinity)—it will want to wake us up for daytime, during which it can increase speed.
+When the pineal gland registers itself as acidic—implying the rest of the body has achieved sufficient density (alkalinity)—it will wake us up.
 It produces DMT (dimethyltryptamine)—ideally to coincide with the free cortisol rise at 7 AM—and we begin the diurnal, light-based side of the daily rhythm.

-But if the pineal gland is hyperactive, it will misperceive itself as acidic, and perpetually produce DMT.
+But if the pineal gland is hyperactive, it will misperceive itself as acidic, and overproduce DMT.
 Autism Spectrum Disorder?

 Copper and iron are contra-indicated if we are not cycling time at the right speed.
 But there’s a twist: we need copper and iron in order to cycle time at the right speed.